NorwegianVeterinaryInstitute/DPI/journal/2025-04-02_debugging_improvement.md

 2025-04-12 06:45:19,593 - ERROR - An error occurred during processing of SRR11262033_SRR11262179: 'module' object is not callable
 2025-04-12 06:45:19,593 - ERROR - Check 20250412_064519_results_to_db.log for more details
 ```
 2025-05-01

+Ok - lots of debugging but this is fixed.
+Hell of a problem with the scopes.
+It works with the pipeline now, unsure if it will still work for individual testing.
+I will have to retry.

 tmux in login node 5

 - [ ] testing the merging of the sqlite databases.
 We might still have to many paths ... will see, but Will be better for nf debugging / processing errors.
 Will make retry the processes